Psychological devices are an absolute necessity if you want to make the consumers buy what you are selling.

 6. Linguistic Binds

-A linguistic bind is a form of syntax that makes your reader say, “Why, of course, what you’re saying is true!” and is another powerful tool in the art of persuasion.
+A linguistic bind is a form of the syntax that makes your reader say, “Why, of course, what you’re saying is true!” and is another powerful tool in the art of persuasion.

 Let’s analyze this linguistic bind: